codebar/tutorials/html/lesson7/tutorial.md

     </ul>

 And finally we have the footer which will contain the author information.
-This will just be a p tag with an a.
-Give them appropriate class names eg
+This will just be a `p` tag with an `a`.
+Give them appropriate class names eg:

     <p class="footer_text">Made by <a href="http://codebar.io" class="footer_link">codebar.io</a></p>

 That's our page all marked up!
 Woop!
 Take a look at it in a browser.
 Because of the reset css it should look pretty boring.
-So, let's add some styles!
+So, let's add some styles.

 ### Mobile first styles

 As the name suggests, we're going to style up the mobile design first.
-Later on we'll add styles for wider screens, but what we want to achieve first is a design that works great on small screen devices.
+Later on we'll add styles for wider screens, but what we want to achieve first is a design that works great on small devices.

 For this page we're going to stack the different sections of the site into one column, this is often the choice for mobile designs, users are used to scrolling lots on their phones.

 ![](images/mobilelayout.png)

 Open up your style.css file in your text editor.

-The first thing we're going to add is some generic styles for the page
+The first thing we're going to add is some generic styles for the page.

     body {
         font-family: Arial, Helvetica, sans-serif;